bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-24-newsletter.md

 [Bitcoin Inquisition][bitcoin inquisition repo], and [BINANAs][binana
 repo]._

-FIXME:Gustavojfe to add summaries

-- [Bitcoin Core #27101][] Support JSON-RPC 2.0 when requested by client

-- [Bitcoin Core #30000][] p2p: index TxOrphanage by wtxid, allow entries with same txid (maybe link back to PR review club summary in 2024-05-08 newsletter -harding)
+- [Bitcoin Core #27101][] introduces support for JSON-RPC 2.0 requests and server responses.
+Notable changes are that the server always returns HTTP 200 "OK" unless there is an HTTP error or malformed request, it returns either error or result fields but never both, and single and batch requests result in the same error handling behavior.
+If version 2.0 isn't specified in the request body, the legacy JSON-RPC 1.1 protocol is used.

+- [Bitcoin Core #30000][] allows multiple transactions with the same `txid` to coexist in `TxOrphanage` by indexing them by `wtxid` instead of `txid`.
+The orphanage is a limited-size staging area that Bitcoin Core uses to store transactions which reference the txids of parent transactions that Bitcoin Core can't currently access.
+  If a parent transaction with the txid is received, the child can then be processed.
+Opportunistic 1-parent-1-child (1p1c) [package acceptance][topic package relay] sends a child transaction first, expecting it to be stored in the orphanage, and then sends the parent---allowing their aggregate feerate to be considered.

+  However, when opportunistic 1p1c was merged (see [Newsletter
+  #301][news301 bcc28970]), it was known that an attacker could prevent
+  an honest user from using the feature by preemptively submitting a version of a child transaction with invalid witness data.
+That malformed child transaction would have the same txid as an honest child but would fail validation when its parent was received, preventing the child from contributing to the [CPFP][topic cpfp] package feerate necessary for package acceptance to work.

+  Because transactions in the orphanage were indexed by txid before this PR, the first version of a transaction with a particular txid would be the one stored in the orphanage, so an attacker who could submit transactions faster and more frequently than an honest user could block the honest user indefinitely.
+After this PR, multiple transactions with the same txid can be accepted, each one with different witness data (and, thus, a different wtxid).
+When a parent transaction is received, the node will have enough information to drop any malformed child transactions and then perform the expected 1p1c package acceptance on a valid child.
+This PR was previously discussed in the PR Review Club summary in [Newsletter #301][news301 prclub].

-- [Bitcoin Core #28233][] validation: don't clear cache on periodic flush: >2x block connection speed
+- [Bitcoin Core #28233][] builds on [#17487][bitcoin core #17487] to

-- [Core Lightning #7304][] make explicit connection to node if necessary (the interesting part of this PR isn't the LDK interop but that CLN will use its routing table to open a TCP/IP connection to a node just to deliver an onion message.
-I'm not sure we've previously discussed that this is allowed with onion messages -harding)

-- [Core Lightning #7063][] channeld: Adjust the feerate security margin profile

-- [Rust Bitcoin #2740][] Add difficulty adjustment calculation
+  remove the periodic flush of the warm coins (UTXO) cache every 24 hours.
+Before #17487, frequent flushing to disk reduced the risk that a node or hardware crash would require a lengthy reindex procedure.
+  After #17487, new UTXOs can be written to disk without emptying the memory cache---although the cache still needs to be emptied when it nears the maximum allocated memory space.
+A warm cache almost doubles the block validation speed on a node with the default cache settings, with even more improved performance available on nodes that allocate additional memory to the cache.

+- [Core Lightning #7304][] adds a reply flow to [offers][topic offers]-style `invoice_requests` when it can’t
+  find a path to the `reply_path` node.
+CLN's `connectd` will open a transient TCP/IP connection to the requesting node to deliver an [onion message][topic onion messages] containing an invoice.
+This PR improves Core Lightning’s interoperability with LDK and also allows using onion messages even while only a few nodes support them (see [Newsletter #283][news283 ldk2723]).

+- [Core Lightning #7063][] updates the feerate security margin multiplier to dynamically adjust for likely fee increases.
+The multiplier tries to ensure that channel transactions pay enough feerate that they will be confirmed, either directly (for transactions that can't be fee bumped) or through fee bumping.
+The multiplier now starts at 2x current [feerate estimates][topic fee estimation] for low rates (1 sat/vbyte) and gradually decreases to 1.1x as feerates approach the daily high `maxfeerate`.

+- [Rust Bitcoin #2740][] adds a `from_next_work_required` method to the `pow` (proof of work) API that takes a `CompactTarget` (representing the previous difficulty target), a `timespan` (the time difference between the current and previous blocks), and a `Params` network parameters object.
+It returns a new `CompactTarget` representing the next difficulty target.
+The algorithm implemented in this function is based on the Bitcoin Core implementation found in the  `pow.cpp` file.

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when="2024-05-27 14:30" %}
 {% include references.md %}
-{% include linkers/issues.md v=2 issues="27101,30000,28233,7304,7063,2740,1117,868" %}
+{% include linkers/issues.md v=2 issues="27101,30000,28233,7304,7063,2740,1117,868,17487" %}
 [lnd v0.18.0-beta.rc2]: https://github.com/lightningnetwork/lnd/releases/tag/v0.18.0-beta.rc2
 [kc upchan]: https://delvingbitcoin.org/t/upgrading-existing-lightning-channels/881
 [tuttle poolcash]: https://delvingbitcoin.org/t/ecash-tides-using-cashu-and-stratum-v2/870